-In order for the Department to comply with the reporting requirements found in section 22-7-1213, C.R.S., on an annual basis beginning with the 2012-2013 school year during the collection window established by the Education Data Advisory Committee, Local Education Providers must submit the following information to the Department.
-The State Board will review the data annually to determine if district reporting requirements are consistent with section 22-7-1213, C.R.S.

-- 13.01(A) Student background information (SASID, name, gender, date of birth and grade level) and; - 13.01(B) Indication of whether the student has been identified as having a significant reading, deficiency and: - 13.01(C) Interim assessment selected by the district (from list of approved assessments) and; - 13.01(D) Interim assessment score and; - 13.01(E) Indication of whether testing accommodations were provided and; - 13.01(F) Testing date and; - 13.01(G) Indication of whether retention was recommended and; - 13.01(H) Indication of whether student was retained and; - 13.01(I) Indication of how per-pupil funding was allocated.
+- 13.01 In order for the Department to comply with the reporting requirements found in section 22-7-1213, C.R.S., on an annual basis, Local Education Providers (LEPs) must submit the following information to the Department.
+The State Board will review the data annually to determine if district reporting requirements are consistent with section 22-7-1213, C.R.S. - 13.01(A) Student background information (SASID, name, gender, date of birth and grade level); - 13.01(B) Indication of whether the student has been identified as having a significant reading deficiency; - 13.01(C) Interim assessment selected by the district (from list of approved assessments); - 13.01(D) Interim assessment score (If the LEP is required to administer to a student at least one assessment in English, either because the student has demonstrated at least partial proficiency in English or because the student's parent has requested the student to be assessed in English, the LEP must submit the student's score on that English assessment.); - 13.01(E) Indication of whether testing accommodations were provided; - 13.01(F) Testing date; - 13.01(G) Indication of whether retention was recommended; - 13.01(H) Indication of whether student was retained; and - 13.01(I) Indication of how per-pupil intervention funding was used (i.e., instructional programs, full-day kindergarten programs, summer school literacy programs, tutoring services, or other intervention services).